cu2/KT/README.md

 ## How to install KT

-You need [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your machine.
+You need [Docker](https://docs.docker.com/install/) installed on your machine.

 Install KT with this script:
 ```